 In November 1921, Alekhine challenged Jose Capablanca to a world championship match.
 A match was suggested for the United States in 1922, but neither this nor a candidate match between Alekhine and Rubinstein in March 1922 to determine a challenger took place.
 In August 1922, Alekhine played in the 15th British Chess Federation Congress (known as the London victory tournament).
 The participants of the tournament signed the so-called London agreement on August 9, 1922, which were the regulations for world championship matches, first proposed by Capablanca.
 Signatories included Alekhine, Capablanca, Bogoljubow, Geza Maroczy, Reti, Rubinstein, Savielly Tartakower and Vidmar.
 Clause one of the London Rules stated that the match to be one of six games up, drawn games not to count.

 After Alekhine won a tournament at Buenos Aires in October 1926, he again challenged Capablanca.
 The Argentine government undertook to guarantee the finances of the match and in New York Capablanca, Alekhine, and the Argentine organizers finally reached an agreement about the world championship match.
 The winner would be the first person with six wins, draws not counting.
-Capablanca accepted the challenge and began the Capablanca-Alekhine World Championship Match (1927) in Buenos Aires on September 16, 1927.
-All the games in Buenos Aires took place behind closed doors, with no spectators or photographs.
-Assisted by superior physical and theoretical preparations for the match – including a thorough study of Capablanca’s games - Alekhine became the 4th World Chess Champion after defeating Capablanca by +6 -3 =25 in the longest title match ever played till that time.
-The only longer title match since then was the Karpov-Kasparov World Championship Match (1984).
+Capablanca accepted the challenge and began the Capablanca - Alekhine World Championship Match (1927) in Buenos Aires on September 16, 1927.
+All but two of the games in Buenos Aires took place behind closed doors at the Argentine Chess Club, with no spectators or photographs.
+The other two took place at the Jockey Club but were moved to the Argentine Chess Club due to excessive noise.
+(3) Assisted by superior physical and theoretical preparations for the match – including a thorough study of Capablanca’s games - Alekhine became the 4th World Chess Champion after defeating Capablanca by +6 -3 =25 in the longest title match ever played till that time.
+The only longer title match since then was the Karpov - Kasparov World Championship Match (1984).

-On October 3, 1935 the Alekhine-Euwe World Championship Match (1935) began in Zandvoort, with $10,000 to go to the winner.
+On October 3, 1935 the Alekhine - Euwe World Championship Match (1935) began in Zandvoort, with 10,000 guilders ($6,700) to go to the winner.
 On December 15, 1935 Euwe had won with 9 wins, 13 draws, and 8 losses.
 This was the first world championship match to officially have seconds to help in analysis during adjournments.
 Salo Landau, a Dutch Jew, was Alekhine's second and Geza Maroczy was Euwe's second.
 From October 5 to December 7, 1937, Alekhine played Euwe for the world championship match in various Dutch cities (The Hague, Rotterdam, Haarlem, Groningen, and Amsterdam).
-Alekhine won the Euwe-Alekhine World Championship Rematch (1937), becoming the first world champion to regain the world title in a return match, winning 10 games, drawing 11, and losing 4.
+Alekhine won the Euwe - Alekhine World Championship Rematch (1937), becoming the first world champion to regain the world title in a return match, winning 10 games, drawing 11, and losing 4.